 Volcanoes General FAQs - 25 Found

 Yes.
 The June 1991 eruption of Mount Pinatubo was global.
-Slightly cooler than usual temperatures recorded worldwide and the brilliant sunsets and sunrises have been attributed to this eruption that sent fine ash and gases high into the stratosphere, forming a large volcanic cloud that drifted around the world.
+Slightly cooler than usual temperatures were recorded worldwide and brilliant sunsets and sunrises were attributed to this eruption that sent fine ash and gases high into the stratosphere, forming a large volcanic cloud that drifted around the world.
 The sulfur dioxide (SO2) in this cloud -- about 22 million tons -- combined with water to form droplets of sulfuric acid, blocking some of the sunlight from reaching the Earth and thereby cooling temperatures in some regions by as much as 0.5 degrees Celsius.
 An eruption the size of Mount Pinatubo could affect the weather for a few years.

 A similar phenomenon occurred in April of 1815 with the cataclysmic eruption of Tambora Volcano in Indonesia, the most powerful eruption in recorded history.
 Tambora's volcanic cloud lowered global temperatures by as much as 3 degrees Celsius.
 Even a year after the eruption, most of the northern hemisphere experienced sharply cooler temperatures during the summer months.
 In parts of Europe and in North America, 1816 was known as "the year without a summer."

 This Dynamic Earth -- The Story of Plate Tectonics, 1996, USGS General Interest Publication, 77 p.